fschaitel/Fschaitel/README.md

 🤖 Currently developing chatbots and AI agents.

-🌧️ Exploring cloud computing.
+🧠 Exploring machine learning and developing interactive web application interfaces for the classroom.

-🐁 Learning programming languages: Python, Java, R, HTML e JS.
+🐁 Learning programming languages: Python, SQL, R, Java, HTML, CSS e JS.

+🎓 Studying Data Analysis and System Development at Belas Artes SP, with a background as an art educator.